-In the long run, regular cleaning is much easier than tackling the bottom of the oven when you just can’t bear to look inside the appliance anymore.
+How often do you clean your oven?
+The long-term benefit of regular oven cleaning is much easier than trying to clean the bottom of the oven when you just can’t bear to look inside.
 But even if you’ve neglected your oven, the right tools and materials and a little bit of know-how will cut down on the time and effort involved in returning your cooker to cleanliness.

 This post is for you if:

-You don’t know the best way to clean your oven floor.
+You want to know the best way to clean your oven bottom;

-Before you start, gather together the tools and materials needed for deep oven cleaning.
-These will vary slightly depending on exactly how you decide to do the work but are likely to include most of the following:
+Before you start, gather together the tools and materials needed for deep oven cleaning:

 Protective sheets or newspaper

 Disposable cloths or paper towels

 How to clean an oven bottom with baking soda